 When venturing in London, the colourful, iconic tube map will become a faithful friend for navigating the vast, interconnected underground railway networks and Harry Potter fans can take advantage of a winning photo op standing next to the ‘Platform 9 ¾’ sign at King’s Cross station.

 Uncover the very essence of Britain and go to significant destinations that were once frequented by the likes of Shakespeare and notorious kings.
-As you travel in elegant style, stay at the most sought-after addresses in Britain, dine at a Michelin-starred restaurant and savour local specialities.

 Head to the Islands of Britain and Ireland for a stately journey across rugged, fairy-tale lands.
 A storyteller’s paradise, you’ll uncover the essence of Britain and the natural elements of Ireland, meeting some colourful characters along the way.